nazufel/ansetcher/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-The commit worked without error since the Ansible Secrets Watcher did not find any unencrypted secrets.
+The commit worked without error since the Ansetcher did not find any unencrypted secrets.